-3. It’s not that serious, my child can tolerate it
+3. Allergic rhinitis is not that serious; my child can tolerate it

-4. If take the same antihistamine for a while, I’ll build tolerance to it
+4. If my child takes the same antihistamine for a while, they’ll build tolerance to it

-When symptoms are mild, many assume that it’s because the medication is working well, and when allergies are more severe, they conclude that they’ve built tolerance to the medication.
-However, this is not the case; taking antihistamines for a while doesn’t lead to tolerance.
+When symptoms are mild, many assume that it’s because the medication is working well; when allergies are more severe, you may conclude that your child has built tolerance to the medication.
+However, this is not the case; taking antihistamines for a prolonged period doesn’t lead to tolerance.

-This difference is most likely due to the severity of your allergy reaction or that you were exposed to a new allergen.
-This means that the medications you previously took are now not effective enough for new, longer or stronger allergy attacks.
+The difference in the effectiveness of the medication is most likely due to the severity of your child’s allergy reaction or that your child was exposed to a new allergen.
+This means that the medications your child had previously took are now not effective enough for recent, more prolonged or stronger allergy attacks.